Like the captain of the Rocinante, I never skip my morning coffee and The Expanse title sequence and opening credits are like a shot of espresso.

 First released: December 2019

-Season 4 sees an overhaul of The Expanse title sequence and the same sequence of 18 clips remains largely unchanged throughout the season, with just minor changes to the spaceships seen in the vicinity of Saturn and the Sol Ring.
-Just a reminder that this is now the Amazonian period of The Expanse: you may also notice some detrimental changes to the image quality and colour grading.
+Season 4 sees an overhaul of The Expanse title sequence and the same set of 18 clips remains largely unchanged throughout the season, just minor changes to the ships in the vicinity of Saturn and the Sol Ring.
+Just a reminder that this is now the Amazonian period of The Expanse and you may notice some changes to the image quality of the title sequence.

 The bright incoming object is the missile that struck South America (an event that took place in Episode 3 of the show last season).

-The departing spacecraft is the Rocinante, the crew of which has been living on Earth (or in orbit above it) since the end of last season and are now heading off to the Ilus System to evacuate Ganymedean settlers from Ilus IV (aka New Terra) and/or destroy any protomolecule that may be present on the planet.
+The departing spacecraft is the Rocinante, the crew of which has been living on Earth (or in orbit above it) since the end of last season and are now heading off to the Ilus System to evacuate Ganymedean settlers from Ilus IV (aka New Terra), as well as destroy any protomolecule that may be present on the planet.

-Since this article is about the details, note that the clip label still shows the image from orbit as ISS Flyover 57…like groundhog day.
+Since this article is about the details, note that the clip label still shows the image from orbit as ISS Flyover 57.
+It’s a bit like groundhog day.
 But the flyover that spots the Rocinante leaving Earth would be a different flyover, so should really have a different number.

 Next, we see a satellite view of South America and the ballistic missile strike in Amazonia that killed two million people.
 It was launched last season from a Martian stealth missile platform moments before a UN rail gun could destroy it.